inaimathi/langnostic/drafts/the-router.md

 	 do (lem:spawn-in! (lem:neighbor x y) lem:self))))
 ```

 Which is much simpler than the version you saw earlier, but also a bit more interesting at the macro scale.
 It's basically gray goo with a whitelist.
 The idea is that when fully formed, a `router`s protective shell is as wide as the event-window radius, so whitelisting those cells will be enough to keep the fluid contained through inter-cell rather than intra-cell interactions.
 This causes two problems.
-Firstly, you need to make sure that the `router` wall is sealed before you spawn the first drop of `router-fluid` because it would otherwise escape and eat the world.
+Firstly, you need to make sure that the `router` wall is sealed before you spawn the first drop of `router-fluid` because it might otherwise escape and eat the world.
 Second, you'd damn well better hope that nothing breaches that `router` wall for exactly the same reason.
 This original version was titled `router-bleach`, for perhaps obvious resons.
 You probably _do_ want it to eat things that aren't part of the router, because you might otherwise get hostile particles jumping around that interfere with its internal operations.
 But you absolutely _don't_ want it eating anything past the router border.

 This is one of those places where it would help to have different conceptual structures than just grid-based accessors.
 It might help to have an idea of what it means to be inside of a particular space that isn't quite as low-level as the current `x`/`y` co-ordinate system.
 Because otherwise you have the choice between bounding the fluid explicitly[^which-seems-like], and bounding it implicitly[^which-has-the-problem].
+It might be possible to split the difference by slowing down the rate at which router bleach eats things[^for-instance-by-state], but I'm not entirely convinced that this wouldn't merely give us both sets of problems.

 [^which-seems-like]: Which seems like it would make it harder to scale the `router` out to encompass more space later.

 [^which-has-the-problem]: Which has the problem we just discussed of posing a serious threat to the well-being of the world if it ever escapes.
 Although it seems like this might make for an interesting and dramatic story arc in some piece of science fiction, we realistically want to limit that risk.

+[^for-instance-by-state]: For instance, by introducing some state in the router fluid, and using it to only eat things that remain non-whitelisted entities for three or more turns at a time.

 ### Gray Goo